 The rate of blindness and low-vision in Papua New Guinea is the highest in the Pacific.
-A national survey carried out in 2017 found that an estimated 5.6 percent of adults aged over 50 years were blind.
-Furthermore, two out of every three people who had refractive error did not have appropriate spectacles.
-The survey reflected the large need for cataract surgery and refractive error services.
-Across the country, the most common cause of blindness and visual impairment is still cataracts.
+A national survey carried out in 2017 found an estimated 5.6 per cent of adults aged over 50 were blind, and two out of every three people with refractive error did not have the right glasses.
+The most common cause of blindness and visual impairment is still cataracts.

-Due to low levels of education and literacy, and restricted communication networks, there's a widespread lack of understanding about health problems and the benefit of health care and medical treatments.
-People may not know they have an eye problem, or if they do are unaware it can be treated.
+Due to low levels of education and literacy, and restricted communication networks, there's a widespread lack of understanding about health problems and the benefits of health-care and medical treatments.
+Many people don’t realise they have an eye problem, or that they can get treatment.

-Over the past 11 years we've worked with local eye care and health organisations, the National Department of Health, and provincial health authorities to design and implement an approach to tackling avoidable blindness.
-This has included training the Papua New Guinean health workforce in eye care and supporting them to deliver high quality eye care to their communities.
+For the past 11 years we've worked with local eye care and health organisations, the National Department of Health, and provincial health authorities to tackle avoidable blindness.

-For its population Papua New Guinea should have at least 80 eye doctors to meet its eye care needs, yet only 11 are active in eye care.
-We've invested significant resources in training eye doctors and continue to advocate for more to be trained.
-In 2007, we set up eye nurse training in partnership with Divine Word University, with 86 graduates to date.
+Papua New Guinea should have at least 80 eye doctors, yet there are only 11, we continue to advocate for more.
+In 2007 we set up eye nurse training in partnership with Divine Word University, with 86 graduates to date.

-Since 2007, we've managed the Modilon Eye Clinic based at Modilon General Hospital in the Madang Province.
-The eye clinic provides comprehensive eye care services including diabetic eye care and surgery.
+Since 2007 we've managed the Modilon Eye Clinic at Modilon General Hospital in the Madang Province.
+The clinic provides comprehensive eye care services including diabetic eye care and surgery.
 We also provide eye care services to rural populations through regular outreaches.